Kylie Sayce NP

 The vaginal microbiome is made up of billions of microorganisms that work together to maintain vaginal health.
 Among the most important are Lactobacillus bacteria, which help create a protective environment and support the natural balance of the vagina.

 When Lactobacillus levels are reduced or disrupted, the vaginal microbiome may become less stable.
-This can be associated with symptoms such as recurrent bacterial vaginosis (BV), recurrent thrush, irritation, changes in discharge, or ongoing vaginal discomfort.
+This can be associated with symptoms such as recurrent bacterial vaginosis (BV), recurrent thrush, irritation, changes in discharge or ongoing vaginal discomfort.

 Understanding Lactobacillus and its role within the vaginal microbiome is an important step in understanding recurrent vaginal symptoms.